A MIDSUMMER NIGHT’S DREAM

 AT THE 2023 MAYNARDVILLE OPEN-AIR FESTIVAL

-The upper voices (sopranos and altos) of VOX Cape Town and soloists Lauren Pharaoh and Setsoane Jeannette Ntseki joined the orchestra for three performances that were enriched by the mellifluous tones of broadcaster John Woodland who lured audiences into Shakespeare’s ethereal world of scurrying fairies, waylaid lovers and mistaken identities.
+On 19, 20 and 21 January 2023, the upper voices (sopranos and altos) of VOX Cape Town, together with soloists Lauren Pharaoh and Setsoane Jeannette Ntseki, joined the orchestra for three performances enriched by the mellifluous tones of broadcaster John Woodland who lured audiences into Shakespeare’s ethereal world of scurrying fairies, waylaid lovers and mistaken identities.
 The concerts were conducted by Brandon Phillips.

 VOX enjoys a close relationship with the Cape Town Philharmonic Orchestra through the activities of its founder and director, John Woodland.
 In 2018, VOX participated in the CPO’s performance of Mahler’s Symphony No. 2 (“Resurrection”) to celebrate the restoration of the Cape Town City Hall.
 During lockdown, VOX partnered with the CPO for a virtual performance of Eric Whitacre’s The Seal Lullaby – the first performance of this work by a choral ensemble together with an orchestra.